prithvidineshchandra/prithvidineshchandra.github.io/_pages/about.md

 When he is not researching digital humanities tools or navigating archival records, he is bouldering at the local climbing gym, playing football (as in futbol), or playing with his cat, Dirt.

 This is an in-progress build of my personal site.
-Keep an eye on this space - more to come!
+Keep an eye on this space - more to come soon!